9 Bedroom Plants That Help You Sleep Better Every Night

 Gardenia can improve the quality of sleep by mimicking the activities of mood-enhancing drugs.

 Research also suggests that the effects of gardenia mimic those of potent psychotropic drugs.
 This means a better sleep and an enhanced mood.21

 - Gardenia plants love sunlight, so place them in front of a window.

 - Keep the soil moist but well-drained.

-A perennial flowering houseplant, the flowers of Valerian are scented and beautiful.
-It is said that the Roman philosopher, Galen, prescribed Valerian as a cure for insomnia.
+A perennial flowering houseplant, valerian has beautiful, scented flowers.
+It is said that the Roman philosopher Galen prescribed valerian as a cure for insomnia.
 Currently, it is used as a primary ingredient in products that have sedative effects.22

 Once you've had a great night's sleep, you'll be more focused, productive and in your peak flow of energy.
 At the office you can bring a small money tree, some succulents or a jade plant to your desk to further enhance the prosperous plant energy in your life all day long!